Developer: Aisystem Tokyo Publisher: Taito Release: 05/28/93 Genre: Shooter

 Anyone who was around in the 80s has bought more than one video game based off of screenshots, a magazine or ad.
 My interest in Night Striker was peaked due to a preview in Diehard Gamefan.
 It looked incredibly cool in screenshots but unfortunately they don’t tell the whole tale.
 The Sega CD port is competent but suffers due to its graphics which unfortunately do affect gameplay.
-It is far better than the tragic Genesis version of Galaxy Force 2 but that isn’t saying much.
+It is far better than the tragic Genesis version of Galaxy Force 2 but that is not saying much.
 You are better off buying the import Saturn or PlayStation versions instead.

 The best way to describe Night Striker is as a love letter to Sega’s greatest arcade hits.
 It has the 3d movement of Space Harrier, the obstacles and cityscapes of Thunder Blade, and the branching paths of Outrun.
-It bears such a close resemblance to Sega’s Super Scaler games that if it weren’t for the Taito logo on the box you would think Sega created it.
+It bears such a close resemblance to Sega’s Super Scaler games that if it were not for the Taito logo on the box you would think Sega created it.
 This weird Frankenstein’s monster of features sounds like a disaster in the making but in fact creates a game that is better than the sum of its parts.

 Your guess is as good as mine as to what the hell is happening.